pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 2. Update the `PeerURL` information of PD:

-    After completing the rolling update, you need to use `port-forward` to expose PD's API interface, and use API interface of PD to update `PeerURL` of PD.
+    After completing the rolling update, you need to use `port-forward` to expose PD's API, and use API of PD to update `PeerURL` of PD.

-    1. Use `port-forward` to expose API interface of PD:
+    1. Use `port-forward` to expose API of PD:

         {{< copyable "shell-regular" >}}